WitekL/StorySharing/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Live version on Heroku: https://immense-lake-27989.herokuapp.com/

-* Ruby version
+* Ruby 2.4.1

-* System dependencies
+* Rails 5.1.2
+* Development db: SQLite

-* Configuration
+* Production db: PostgreSQL

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+**Things to be implemented:**

+* Comments under each article, created with use of AJAX
+* Gallery for user's pictures (file upload)
+* Pagination of the images on the main site
-* Deployment instructions
+* Admin account

-* ...
+* User's profile
+* Editing/Deleting articles only by author or admin